-The table-top simulation is an educational tool intended to provide an opportunity to apply knowledge gained from the SART aquaculture modules through formal discussion of a fictional scenario.
-To apply this knowledge, you will have to think through a series of situations by making decisions based on information in the simulation and your knowledge.
+The table-top simulation is an educational tool intended to provide participants an opportunity to apply knowledge gained from the SART aquaculture modules through formal discussion of a fictional scenario.
+To apply this knowledge, participants will have to think through a series of situations by making decisions based on information in the simulation and their knowledge.

-Table-tops are useful tools to test skills and knowledge when hands-on activities may be impractical to conduct or impossible to come by.
-The table-top provides a fictional situation in an interactive learning environment within the classroom.
+Table-tops are useful tools to test participants' skills and knowledge when hands-on activities may be impractical to conduct or impossible to come by.
+The table-top provides a fictional situation in an interactive learning environment within the classroom providing a useful and manageable experience for any number of participants.
 While hands-on experience in the midst of an emergency is high stress, table-tops provide a low-stress atmosphere more conducive for understanding and discussion.
-By getting involved, you can participants reduce or eliminate uncertainty about an emergency before the emergency happens.
+By getting involved, participants reduce or eliminate uncertainty about an emergency before the emergency happens.